Ravi V. Bellamkonda: Education and career

 In 2008, he was named deputy director of research at the Georgia Tech/Emory Center for the Engineering of Living Tissues (GTEC), an NSF funded engineering research center.
 Afterwards, in 2010, he was named associate vice president for research at the Georgia Institute of Technology, a position he held until 2013.

 In 2013, Bellamkonda was named the department chair of the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech and Emory University.
 On August 1, 2016, he became Vinik Dean of the Pratt School of Engineering at Duke University.

-It was reported he will become Provost and Executive Vice President for Academic Affairs at Emory University on July 1, 2021, where he will have faculty appointments in the Department of Biology and the Wallace H. Coulter Department of Biomedical Engineering.
+From July 1, 2021 to December 2024, he served as Provost and Executive Vice President for Academic Affairs at Emory University in Atlanta, Georgia, where he had faculty appointments in the Department of Biology and the Wallace H. Coulter Department of Biomedical Engineering.

+Bellamkonda joined Ohio State on January 14, 2025 as executive vice president and provost.

 Research

 Bellamkonda's primary area of research is the application of biomaterials to the human nervous system, including spinal nerve repair, neural interfaces, and brain tumor therapy.